What is the Community Garden project?

 Read about how to apply to become a SH Community Garden Member below.

-If you are interested in becoming a tenant of the Social Harvest Community garden please fill out our membership application form by April 30th.
+Interested in becoming a tenant of the Social Harvest Community garden?

 Gardeners will pay $20 to rent a designated plot in the garden prior to being assigned a plot.